taijeronv/taijeronv_info/content/home/skills.md

 icon = "chess"
 icon_pack = "fas"
-name = "Simulations and Gaming" description = """ I can help you deliver effective instruction using computer-based games and simulations.
+name = "Simulations and Gaming" description = """ Deliver effective instruction using computer-based games and simulations.
 I have created content, designed exercises, configured software, and taught in a classroom.
 I bring a number of complete skills to the team. """

 [[feature]]
 icon = "running"
 icon_pack = "fas"
 name = " Training "
-description = """I can help you to train individuals or teams, or design programs of instruction.
+description = """Train individuals or teams, or design programs of instruction.
 My experience is both in the classroom and the field.  """

 [[feature]]
 icon = "laptop"
 icon_pack = "fas"
 name = " Technology "
-description = """ I can operate comfortably in Linux or Windows.
-I can put together a network, configure hardware and software to work together or configure programs.
+description = """ Operate comfortably in Linux or Windows.
+I can put wire a network, configure hardware and software to work together or configure programs.
 I can even create a website like this one.
 I have a complete inventory of tech skills."""

 [[feature]]
 icon = "laptop"